Fragments of Memory

 Truman decided to dive straight in.
 “I look forward to that, but there is another matter.
 It’s about Felix Holloway.”

 She sighed.
 “I’ve been getting nasty messages ever since you mentioned his name in the broadcast.
-Somehow they found my vid-address.”
+Somehow, they found my vid-address.”

 Liesl’s sharp voice cut through his contemplation.
-“Get that a leer off your face.
+“Get that a silly leer off your face.
 We’re here for work, not for an afternoon dalliance.”

 Truman snapped out of his rare reflective mood.
 “Of course.
 I’m just a bit winded from walking here.
 Did you find an image of Halloway’s brain?”